 The 2012 work programme follows the multi-annual approach set out in the 2011 work programme and will be implemented by the establishment of Expert Working Groups to address the various issues.
 As some topics may not lead to an immediate public deliverable in the first instance, such issues may be the subject of workshops and discussions, both in public and bilaterally with stakeholders.
+Furthermore BEREC will elaborate on its strategic goals and present a document outlining its midterm strategy in the course of 2012.

 A multi-annual approach allows the necessary flexibility to deal with the dynamic nature of the electronic communications sector.
 The items that qualify for a multi-annual approach include primarily the topics of international roaming, network neutrality, benchmarking and harmonisation of key remedies (e.g. non-discrimination and regulatory accounting).
 Network neutrality is a topic that has become more important, especially with an on-going shift in business models and the entrance of new market players.
 Several of these issues have significant elements of consumer empowerment, an area which also gains significance with the revised Framework directives.
-In recent years, BEREC has produced reports on improving switching1, accessibility for disabled people2, and in 2012 BEREC will continue to consider the impact of consumer rights in regulation as the implementation of the revised directives takes effect.
+In recent years, BEREC has produced reports on improving switching1, accessibility for disabled people2, and in 2012 BEREC will continue to consider the impact of consumer rights in regulation as the implementation of the revised directives take effect.
 BEREC considers this to be a general principal/horizontal topic, which was taken into account when planning this Work Programme, ensuring that the topic is treated in an appropriate manner.